devanshkaloti/IDEProjectConverter-Java/README.md

 The only neccessary project build files needed are the `project.xml` and `project.properties`.

 In `project.xml`, line 5 is changed to reflect the accurate name of the user's project.
 An unmodified copy is kept in the `template` folder, and the working copy of the settings are duplicated in the internal `nbproject` folder.

+In `nbintellij.iml` is the required file by IntelliJ.